Trump signs bill named for Sen. McCain, doesn’t mention him

 “Hopefully, we’ll be so strong we’ll never have to use it.
 But if we ever did, nobody has a chance,” he said.

+Later Monday, Trump referenced McCain — again without naming him — while talking about Obama’s health law at a fundraiser in Utica for Republican Rep. Claudia Tenney.

+“I would’ve gotten rid of everything, but as you know, one of our wonderful senators had thumbs down at 2 o’clock in the morning,” Trump said, pantomiming the gesture.

-The bill also authorizes billions of dollars for military construction, including family housing.
+The bill authorizes billions of dollars for military construction, including family housing.

 Besides setting policy and spending levels, the bill weakens a bid to clamp down on Chinese telecom company ZTE.
 It allows Trump to waive sanctions against countries that bought Russian weapons and now want to buy U.S. military equipment.
 The bill provides no money for Trump’s requested Space Force but authorizes the military parade he wants in Washington in November.
-The White House has said it will outline a budget for the space force next year.

-The measure also addresses child-on-child sexual assault at U.S. military bases worldwide, an issue an Associated Press investigation revealed this spring.

 The compromise bill removes a provision reinstating penalties against ZTE and restricting the company’s ability to buy U.S. component parts.
 ZTE was almost forced out of business after being accused of selling sensitive information to nations hostile to the U.S., namely Iran and North Korea, in violation of trade laws.

-Trump warned in May that the ban was causing heavy job losses in China, and the Commerce Department reached a deal to lift the ban in June, allowing business with U.S. companies to resume.
-The bill retains language blocking U.S. government purchases and contracts with ZTE.

-The measure also includes provisions designed to improve how the Defense Department handles reports of sexual assaults among the tens of thousands of children and teens who live and go to school on the military bases where their parents serve.
-An AP investigation documented broad failures of justice when military kids report incidents.
+The measure also includes provisions designed to improve how the Defense Department handles reports of child-on-child sexual assaults among the tens of thousands of children and teens who live and go to school on the military bases where their parents serve.
+An Associated Press investigation this spring documented broad failures of justice when military kids report incidents.

 Among the changes, the bill creates new legal protections for students at Department of Defense Education Activity schools and requires the school system and the Pentagon to develop new policies for responding to reports on bases more generally.
 Schools and the armed services also must start tracking incidents — AP identified nearly 700 over 10 years, but that was a certain undercount.